BOOK PROPOSAL

 Book Description

 When artist and author Suzanne Stryk finds herself caring for her husband, Dan, as he undergoes major surgery, numerous medical appointments, and chemotherapy, she discovers an unexpected source of solace and wonder: a small turtle.
 This yellow-bellied slider becomes a focal point, or a “third thing,” for their shared care and conversations.
-Over the course of a year, Suzanne documented her experiences through sketches of both her husband Dan and the turtle, culminating in this unique book.
+Over the course of a year, Suzanne documented her experiences through sketches of both Dan and the turtle, culminating in this unique book.

 PDF of manuscript: